pkclsoft/gsgrep/readme.md

 grep [-HhinR] pattern [file ...]

+* -a    Treat all files as ASCII text.
+Normally grep will simply print ``Binary file ... matches`` if files are marked as not being textual.
+Use of this option forces gsgrep to output lines matching the specified pattern.
 * -I	Perform case insensitive matching.
 By default, grep is case sensitive.
 * -H	Always print filename headers with output lines.
 * -h	Never print filename headers (i.e. filenames) with output lines.